Revenant: “one that returns after death or a long absence.” – Merriam-Webster Online Dictionary.

 With 12 Oscar nominations, The Revenant is worth seeing on the big screen.
 Clocking in over two-and-a-half hours, the film feels longer in a good way.
 With natural lighting and minimal production techniques, this film is good storytelling based on snippets of history.
 When the film concludes, it is breathtakingly exhausting, which was the filmmaker’s intention, for the first line of dialogue is “If you can grab breath, you can keep fighting.”

-Dough, an independent comedy that tackles serious themes of racism and capitalism.
+Dough is an independent comedy that tackles serious themes of racism and capitalism.
 The situations are painful, but director John Goldschmidt sets a lighthearted tone that does not alienate the ticket buyer.

 Nat (Jonathan Pryce) is an old Jewish baker who is trying to maintain his business in a financially depressed London neighborhood.
 With Sam Cotton (Phillip Davis) attempting to use Eminent Domain tactics upon Nat, the old man stubbornly maintains his discipline and focus.